AOzmond/usb-tree/README.md

 Use USB Tree to:

-- View all currently connected USB devices in a hierarchical “tree” view
+- View all currently connected USB devices in a hierarchical "tree" view
 - Log devices connect/disconnect events with timestamps
 - Display vendor, and product information
 - Compare changes across sessions for debugging or audit purposes